 - Solid Wood Flooring

 So, which is the best flooring for underfloor heating?

 With all of the above points considered, there’s no cut-and-dry answer to this question.
 It all depends on your own situation, and a number of determining factors come into play when making your decision.
 The room in which you’ll be laying the flooring, your region’s climate and of course budget all play a part in making the correct decision.

 Speak to a Professional

 It can be a minefield of misleading information and uncertainty when deciding which flooring to use with UHF.
 Make sure to do thorough research and consult a professional before.
 This guide should help to give you the information you need, but if you’re still unsure you can consult our team for helpful and no-obligation advice.
-They’re ready to answer your questions on 03333 201933, or you can email [email protected].
+They’re ready to answer your questions, so contact them now.